 Reach out to your nearest DQSH chapter!
-In regions that already have a DQSH chapter, we ask all potential performers and venues to work with organize so we’re collaborating rather than competing.
-If you don’t have one near you, read our guidelines and contact email@example.com to set up your own chapter!
+In regions that already have a DQSH chapter, we ask all potential performers and venues to work with existing chapters so we’re collaborating rather than competing.
+If you don’t have a chapter near you, contact [email protected] to receive info about setting up your own event.

 I’m a book author or publisher.
-Can I send you copies of my book to read at DQSH?
+Can you read my book at DQSH?

 Send a PDF of the book to your local chapter.
 We’ll get back to you to request copies if it’s a good fit.